offbynull/offbynull.github.io/docs/data/learn/Game Theory/input/input.md

    * Alice are `[Lie, Get Violent, Stay Silent]`.
    * Bob are `[Truth, Lie]`.

-   Once each strategy profile is passed through both Alice's payoff function and Bob's payoff functions, their preferences are encoded using the following numeric rankings:
+   Once each strategy profile is passed through both Alice's payoff function and Bob's payoff functions, their preferences are encoded using the following payoffs:

    ```yaml
    Alice: